-Fathers of Confederation Buildings Trust's financial instruments consist of cash, accounts receivable, government contributions receivable, bank advances, accounts payable and accrued liabilities, long-term debt and obligation under capital lease.
+Fathers of Confederation Buildings Trust's financial instruments consist of cash, accounts receivable, government contributions receivable, bank advances, accounts payable and accrued liabilities and long-term debt.

 The Trust initially measures its financial assets and financial liabilities at fair value adjusted by, in the case of a financial instrument that will not be measured subsequently at fair value, the amount of transaction costs directly attributable to the instrument.
 This fair value amount is then deemed to be the amortized cost of the financial instrument.